risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshooting.md

 The most direct way to get help is reporting your issues in our [Slack Community workspace](https://join.slack.com/t/risingwave-community/shared_invite/zt-120rft0mr-d8uGk3d~NZiZAQWPnElOfw).

 When reporting your issues in the Slack workspace, remember to include the logs.
 Including logs will help our engineers troubleshoot.

+## File an issue

+If you've tried to troubleshoot an issue yourself but didn't succeed, you can [file an issue in GitHub](https://github.com/risingwavelabs/risingwave/issues/new/choose).

+Please include the following details in your GitHub issue:

+- A summary of the issue.
+- The steps to reproduce the issue.
+- The result you expected.
+- The result that actually occurred.